DonRomaniello/Prometheus2.0/prometheus-studios/public/content/courses.md

 Prerequisite: Study at another instition or body.*

 *Excepting The Magnet or iO training programs.
-Instruction at these institutions is compatible.
+Instruction at these institutions is compatible with our curriculum.

 ## Solid Foundations